pkardas/notes/books/refactoring.md

 Modules and functions are building the blocks of our software.
 APIs are the joints that we use to plug them together.
 Making APIs easy to understand and use is difficult.

-SEPARATING QUERY FROM MODIFIER - It is a good idea to to clearly signal the difference between functions with side effects and those without.
-A good rule to follow is that any function that returns value should not have *observable* ( eg. cache does not count) side effects (command-query separation).
+SEPARATING QUERY FROM MODIFIER - It is a good idea to clearly signal the difference between functions with side effects and those without.
+A good rule to follow is that any function that returns value should not have *observable* ( e.g. cache does not count) side effects (command-query separation).
 Having a function that gives value without observable side effects is very valuable because you can call this function as often as you like.

 PARAMETRISE FUNCTION - If you see two functions that carry out very similar logic with different literal values, you can remove duplication by using a single function with parameters for the different values.